-User Story #8: I can see a nav element with a corresponding id="navbar".
+User Story #2: Within #drum-machine I can see an element with a corresponding id="display".

 You can build your project by forking this CodePen pen.
 Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js